pkgranholt/Improved-search-for-used-cars/Presentation.md

 ## Reliability data set

+This data set was created by stitching together several lists.
+The data is already quite clean, but it will need some cleaning to make processing possible.
 For this data set, we are still using the libraries from the auto data set.
 We start off by importing the data.

 ```r
 rel <- fread('reliability.csv')